Register of Network Standards and Guidelines

 New Reference Documents Out For Feedback

 The RIMS Group Body of Knowledge project has been approved by the Ratification Group November 2013 meeting as an Other reference document, rather than a Guideline.
+New versions of the State Highway Control Manual, Economic evaluation manual and Guide to state highway road surface noise have been approved by the February 2014 meeting, and the Planning and investment knowledge base is now the Investment Standard.

 The following new reference documents have been approved by the Ratification Group meeting for Local Guidelines Status subject to the process described above: